-The CAE will report functionally to the Board and administratively (i.e. day to day operations) to the Executive Director Corporate Services.
+The Head of Audit & Governance will report functionally to the Audit & Governance Committee and administratively (i.e. day to day operations) to the Chief Executive.

-The Board will receive performance reports on the internal audit function on a quarterly basis.
+The Board Audit & Governance Committee will receive performance reports on the internal audit function on a quarterly basis.